operator-playground-io/etcd-operator/tutorials/sample-application-tutorial.md

 ### Introduction

-Shopping List application is a Node.js application which is deployed as a microservice.
+In this tutorial, we take an example of Shopping List application, which is a Node.js application deployed as a microservice.
 The example also uses Skaffold which handles the workflow for building, pushing and deploying your application, allowing you to focus on what matters most: writing code.

 ### Code Structure